Aerial view of Eleuthera Bahamas pink sand beach and turquoise ocean

 05

 Nassau for arrival logistics, Harbour Island for a day, Eleuthera for the substance of the trip.
-It's a natural three-part itinerary that uses the geography well.
+A natural three-part itinerary that uses the geography well.

 Areas